mongodb/mongo-python-driver/doc/examples/authentication.rst

 MONGODB-CR
 ----------
-MONGODB-CR is the default authentication mechanism supported by a MongoDB cluster configured for authentication.
+MONGODB-CR is the default authentication mechanism supported by a MongoDB deployment configured for authentication.
 Authentication is per-database and credentials can be specified through the MongoDB URI or passed to the :meth:`~pymongo.database.Database.authenticate` method::